NATIONAL INFRASTRUCTURE INVESTMENTS: THE BUILD GRANT PROGRAM

 - TIGER VI – Seneca wrote a successful $12.5 million TIGER grant application for the “Southwest Chief Route Improvement Project.”
 TIGER funds will be used to replace ties and rail between Hutchinson, KS and Las Animas, CO.

-If you are considering an application for a future competitive grant opportunity such as TIGER, advance planning and getting an early start is key to your chances for success.
+If you are considering an application for a future competitive grant opportunity such as BUILD, advance planning and getting an early start is key to your chances for success.

 FOR ADDITIONAL INFORMATION

-Interested parties may wish to start by reviewing the extensive documentation provided by the Office of the Secretary on the past TIGER programs here.
+Interested parties may wish to start by reviewing the extensive documentation provided by the Office of the Secretary on the grant program here.
 Potential grant applicants should also review the NEPA documentation at the different modal administrations, such as the Categorical Exclusion information from FRA or FHWA, to understand environmental permitting requirements.
 For more information on how Seneca can support your efforts to develop a project and secure federal financing, please contact us.